What is acceptance and commitment therapy?

 Does acceptance and commitment therapy help autistic children?

-There has been some research on the use of acceptance and commitment therapy with autistic children aged 8 years and older.
+There’s currently no research on whether acceptance and commitment therapy can help autistic children under 8 years, but there has been some research on the use of acceptance and commitment therapy with autistic children aged 8 years and older.
 This research has shown the therapy has positive effects, but more high-quality studies are needed.
+There’s also growing evidence that it can support the wellbeing of parents of autistic children.

-Who practises acceptance and commitment therapy?
+Who offers acceptance and commitment therapy?

 It’s a good idea to choose professionals who are trained in acceptance and commitment therapy and have experience working with autistic children and teenagers.

-Where can you find a practitioner?
+Where can you find an acceptance and commitment therapist?

 You can find psychologists by going to: